Tuition & Financial Assistance

-State and Federal assistance is available at Carl Sandburg College for qualified veterans and the children and spouses of veterans who died or are permanently and totally disabled as the result of a service-connected disability.
-For information on eligibility and the application process for the benefits available under these and other programs, contact the Coordinator of Veterans and Military Personnel Student Services in the Financial Aid Office.
+State and Federal assistant is available at Carl Sandburg College for qualified veterans, military personnel and the children and spouses of veterans who died or are permanently and totally disabled as the result of a service-connected disability.
+For information on eligibility, contact the Coordinator of Veterans and Military Personnel Student Services in the Financial Aid Office.
 Academic programs listed in the catalog as "Pending ICCB Approval" are not eligible for VA Certification until the approval is received from ICCB and approved by the Department of Veterans Affairs.

-Effective July 1, 2015, In-district tuition will be charged to eligible Post 9/11 Veterans, spouses, and/or child and Montgomery GI Bill Recipients regardless of residency.
+In-district tuition will be charged to eligible Post 9/11 Veterans, spouses, and/or children and Montgomery GI Bill Recipients regardless of residency.
 Check with the Coordinator of Veterans and Military Personnel Student Services with any questions.

-The State of Illinois provides assistance to veterans through the Illinois Veteran Grant and through the Illinois National Guard Scholarship.
-Eligible veterans will receive credit for full tuition and for registration fees for approved courses at any Illinois state-controlled college, university or community college.
+The State of Illinois provides tuition assistance to veterans through the Illinois Veteran Grant and military personnel through the Illinois National Guard Scholarship.
+Eligible veterans and/or military personnel will receive credit for full tuition and for registration fees for approved courses at any Illinois state-controlled college, university or community college.
 To maintain eligibility for either of the grants listed above, students must maintain a 2.0 grade point average and meet any other eligibility requirements.

 The Veteran's Administration offers a variety of federal entitlement programs through the GI Bill and other VA programs.
 Eligible veterans may receive a monthly check to cover school-related and other expenses while attending college in an approved program of study.